 With Denali NP, Wrangell-St. Elias NP and Prince William Sound all included, Alaska Explorer combines three of Alaska’s top highlights.
 Spectacular scenic beauty, unparalleled wildlife viewing opportunities, superb hiking, and exciting adventure multi-sport opportunities make this most popular trip hard to beat.

-If you wish to extend the adventure into new territory, Alaska Explorer can also be combined with our 6-day Kenai Explorer and/or our 7-day Arctic Explorer to make a more comprehensive 16, 17, or 23+ day tour.
+If you wish to extend the adventure into new territory, Alaska Explorer can also be combined with our 6-day Kenai Explorer (Camp & Cabin-based), or our 3-day Kenai Hiker (Lodge-based) to make a more comprehensive 13 or 16+ day tour.

 6 days, starts and ends in Anchorage